Jee-El/reddit-in-valve-games/README.md

 `cd reddit-in-valve-games`

+_I'm assuming you are in the `reddit-in-valve-games` directory for the rest of this guide._

 ## Install Required Gems

 `bundle install`

+## Install ElectronJS

+`npm install electron --save-dev`

 ## Run The GUI

-Navigate to the `reddit-in-valve-games` directory if you aren't there already, and run `npm run start`.
+Run `npm run start`.

+At this point, if you are familiar with setting an `autoexec.cfg` file, just add `+exec dadjokes` or `+exec dadjokes.cfg` in the launch options of the game you want to use this on (without making the file, & replace `dadjokes` with whatever the subreddit's name is or with whatever you named it)

+Then you can jump straight to the [IMPORTANT](#important) section.

+Otherwise, follow these steps :

-Then, select one of the available subreddits or add a new one.
+Select one of the available subreddits or add a new one.

 I'm going to select `dadjokes`.